drone/drone-plugin-index/content/bh90210/dron8s/index.md

 # Parameter Reference

 yaml
-: Yaml continaing configs (required).
+: Yaml containing configs (required).

 kubeconfig
 : Needed for out-of-cluster use.
 If not present plugin will default to in-cluster configuration.
 You can find kubeconfig under `~/.kube/config`.